cnrmck/digitalgaia/README.md

 - **Karl Friston** - The world’s number one neuroscientist by citations and the primary creator of Active Inference.

 ## FAQs
-Q: Why don't you ever use the term climate change?
+Q: Why don't you use the term climate change here?
 A: Because if an arsonist was loose in your house with a flamethrower you wouldn't call it "kitchen renovation".

 Q: Why is your logo orange if you’re a climate company?
 A: Because oil companies have green logos these days

-Q: Ok, I funded you.
+Q: Ok, I funded you!
 What's the best thing I can do to help?
 A: Share this grant with researchers modeling natural and complex systems.

 Q: *